supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 14. In the left, Queries panel, **double click on Merge** query to rename it.
 15. **Rename** Merge query to **Product**.
-16. Right click on Product query and select **Enable load** to enable the query to be loaded.
+16. Right-click on Product query and select **Enable load** to enable the query to be loaded.
 17. Select **Save** to Save and Close the Power Query dialog.
 You will be navigated to Visual query.

     ![](../media/lab-03/image150.jpg)